-When MoDOT completed its long-range transportation plan in 2014, and refreshed it in 2018, extensive input from Missourians resulted in five goals for the state's transportation system over the next 20 years:
+When MoDOT completed its long-range transportation plan in 2014, extensive input from Missourians resulted in four goals for the state's transportation system over the next 20 years:

 - 1. Take care of the transportation system and services we enjoy today. - 2.
 Keep all travelers safe no matter the mode of transportation. - 3.
 Invest in projects that spur economic growth and create jobs. - 4.
-Give Missourians better transportation choices. - 5.
-Improve reliability and reduce congestion on Missouri's transportation system.
+Give Missourians better transportation choices.